JanneMattila/www/notes.md

 - Why would I need to build multi-agent system?

-- Size of context demo
-  - My childhood dog name when I was 1 year old
-  - Increment by adding more text and always asking the same question
-  - Show token usage
-  - =rand(100,100) in Word

 - IP based filtering in solutions and migrations
  - Pre-create Public IP Prefix
  - Let customer know well in advance